Restoration / Repair

 What do we need?
 And what do we want?

-You can of course stay "historically correct" with the values, for a collector we would definitely do that.
-However, it must be said that the early AC30s were notoriously "underfiltered".
-Ie the filtering of the power pack was measured more than just to save money.
-Since we are restoring this AC30 for ourselves, we take the liberty of installing the standing e-cap on 2x32uF/500V from TAD to upgrade and use a 2x15uF/450V version from F&T instead of the 2x8uF electrolytic cap.
+You can of course stay "historically correct" with the values.
+For a collector we would definitely do that.
+However, it must be said that the early AC30s were notoriously "under-filtered".
+Probably in order to save some money.
+Since we are restoring this AC30 for ourselves, we take the liberty of upgrading the chassis-mounted radial cap to 2x32uF/500V from TAD and also use a 2x15uF/450V version from F&T instead of the original 2x8uF electrolytic cap.
 The axial 32uF Elko was renewed with a F&T 32uF/500V.
-The upgrades aren't dramatic, but should give us a little more stability and less hum.
+These upgrades aren't drastic, but should give us a little more stability and less hum.
 We would like to have both.
 If the amp turns out to be a bit too "stiff", we can "downgrade" it later.